oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 - (A) The attacker sends a social engineering message to prime the user for the authorization request they are about to receive, including instructions on what to do with the authorization data once they receive it.
 - (B) The attacker initiates the protocol on the Initiating Device (or by mimicking the Initiating Device) by starting a purchase, adding a device to a network or accessing a service on the Initiating Device.
 - (C) The client on the Initiating Device requests user authorization on the backchannel from the Authorization Server.
-- (D) The Authorization Server sends authroization data (e.g. a 6 digit authorization code) to the user's Authorization Device (the authorization data may be presented as a QR code, or text message).
+- (D) The Authorization Server sends authorization data (e.g. a 6 digit authorization code) to the user's Authorization Device (the authorization data may be presented as a QR code, or text message).
 - (E) The user is convinced by the social engineering message received in and forwards the authorization data (e.g. a 6 digit authorization code) to the attacker.
 - (F) The attacker enters the authorization data (e.g. a 6 digit authorization code) on the Initiating Device.
 - (G) The Authorization Server grants authorization and issues access and refresh tokens to the Initiating Device, which is under the attacker's control.
 On completion of the exploit, the attacker gains access to the user's resources.